Tailscale

 Tailscale Inc. is a software company based in Toronto, Ontario.
-Tailscale develops a partially open-source software-defined mesh virtual private network (VPN) and a web-based management service.
-(Note: Although Tailscale provides VPN software & services, it should not be confused to be what is commonly referred to as a VPN service, however Tailscale's software can be integrated with the Mullvad VPN service) The company provides a zero config VPN as a service under the same name.
+Tailscale develops an open-source software-defined mesh virtual private network (VPN) and a web-based management service.
+(Note: Although Tailscale provides VPN software and services, it should not be misconstrued to be what is commonly referred to as a VPN service, but note that Tailscale's software can be integrated with the Mullvad VPN service.)
+The company provides a zero config VPN as a service under the same name.

+The company's name was inspired by a 2013 Google research paper, The Tail at Scale.

 History

-Founded in 2019 by Google engineers Avery Pennarun, David Crawshaw, David Carney, and Brad Fitzpatrick, the company secured funding of $12 million in a Series A round in November 2020 led by Accel with seed investors Heavybit and Uncork Capital participating.
-In May 2022, the company secured a $100 million Series B round, led by CRV and Insight Partners, with participation from existing investors.
+In 2019, Google engineers Avery Pennarun, David Crawshaw, David Carney, and Brad Fitzpatrick founded Tailscale.

+In November 2020, Tailscale secured funding of US$12 million in a Series A round, led by Accel, with seed investors Heavybit and Uncork Capital participating.

+In May 2022, the company secured a US$100 million Series B round, led by CRV and Insight Partners, with participation from existing investors.

-The company's name is inspired from a research paper The Tail at Scale published by Google.
+In April 2025, the company secured a US$160 million Series C round, led by Accel, with participation from CRV, Insight Partners, Heavybit, and Uncork Capital.

 Software

 The open-source software acts in combination with the management service to establish peer-to-peer or relayed VPN communication with other clients using the WireGuard protocol.

 Tailscale can open direct connection to the peer using NAT traversal techniques such as STUN or request port forwarding via UPnP IGD, NAT-PMP or PCP.
-If the software fails to establish direct communication it falls back to using DERP (Designated Encrypted Relay for Packets) protocol relays provided by the company.
-The IPv4 addresses given to clients are in the carrier-grade NAT reserved space.
-This was chosen to avoid interference with existing networks.
+If the software fails to establish direct communication, it falls back to using DERP (Designated Encrypted Relay for Packets) protocol relays provided by the company.

+The IPv4 addresses given to clients are in the RFC 6598 carrier-grade NAT reserved space.
+This was chosen to reduce interference with existing networks.

 The Linux client can also send traffic to networks behind itself by disabling SNAT and routing directly to the source IPs.

 Supported platforms

-The Tailscale client software supports a number of operating systems and embedded software systems, including:
+The Tailscale client software supports a number of operating systems and embedded software systems: